Sink the Bismarck!: Plot

-Back at London's operations headquarters, Captain Shepard gambles that Admiral Gunther Lütjens, in command of Bismarck, is returning to friendly waters where U-boats and air cover will make it impossible to attack, so he plans to intercept and attack the German vessel before it reaches safety.
-Shepard commits a disproportionately large force to the search, and his wager proves correct when Bismarck is located steaming toward the French coast.
-British forces have a narrow time window in which to destroy or slow their prey before German support and their own diminishing fuel supplies can preclude further attacks.
-Swordfish torpedo planes from HMS Ark Royal have two chances.
-The first fails when the pilots misidentify HMS Sheffield as Bismarck, but thankfully their new magnetic torpedo detonators are faulty, with most exploding as soon as they hit the sea.
-Returning to the carrier and changing to conventional contact exploders, their second attack, this time on the "real" Bismarck, is successful.
-One torpedo causes only minor damage; but a catastrophic second hit detonates near the stern, jamming the German battleship's rudder, drastically slowing her down.
+At operations headquarters in London, Captain Shepard is informed his son's plane is missing.
+Gambling that Admiral Gunther Lütjens, the Fleet Commander aboard Bismarck, has ordered a return to friendly waters where U-boats and air cover will make it impossible to attack, he plans to intercept Bismarck before she reaches safety with a disproportionately large force.
+His wager pays off when Bismarck is located steaming toward the French coast.
+British forces have a narrow time window in which to destroy or slow their prey before German support and their own diminishing fuel supplies will preclude further attacks.
+Swordfish torpedo planes from HMS Ark Royal misidentify HMS Sheffield as Bismarck, but their new magnetic torpedo detonators are faulty, and most of them explode as soon as they are launched.
+Their second attack, after rearming with conventional contact torpedoes, is successful and a torpedo jams the German battleship's rudder.
+Captain Shepard is told his son has been rescued, and weeps in his office.